US carries out the 1st federal execution in nearly 2 decades

-TERRE HAUTE, Ind.
-(AP) The federal government on Tuesday carried out its first execution in almost two decades, killing by lethal injection a man convicted of murdering an Arkansas family in a 1990s plot to build a whites-only nation in the Pacific Northwest.
+The federal government on Tuesday carried out its first execution in almost two decades, killing by lethal injection a man convicted of murdering an Arkansas family in a 1990s plot to build a whites-only nation in the Pacific Northwest.

 The execution of Daniel Lewis Lee came over the objection of the victims' relatives and following days of legal wrangling and delays.